cse110-fa21-group7/cse110-fa21-group7/specs/adrs/0002-110521-Implementing-CostLevels.md

 2. Give users cost level options ranging from 1 to 3.
 For example, cost level 2

 ## Decision Outcome
-We decide to use price levels to represent total budget of a recipe
+We decide to use cost levels to represent the total cost of a recipe

 ## Pros and Cons of the Options